BenchLabs/bench-technology-handbook/culture-and-principles.md

 So, when we have conversations about _Creating Value_, _Fostering Growth_, and _Honouring Time_, we must ensure that they live within the boundaries set by _Keep it Human_, _Be Responsible_, _Get Scrappy_, _Take a Stand_, and _Default Open_.
 If this all seems a bit complicated, don't worry: there's a system.

+## How we created the Technology Principles

+### Step 1

+We wrote down what dissatisfied us about our existing culture, and grouped these statements of dissatisfaction into themes.

+### Step 2

+For each theme, we described aspects of a culture that we would prefer to what we're currently seeing.
+We took these ideas, grouped like concepts together, and wrote them in list format.
+This list was our first draft of the culture we wanted to create.

+### Step 3

+We converted each list item into an axiom.
+Where possible, we wrote axioms that covered multiple list items.

+> Axiom: a statement or proposition which is regarded as being established, accepted, or self-evidently true.

+The discipline of creating axioms forced us to be very specific in defining the building blocks of the culture we wanted to create.
+The number of axioms in each theme is small, but when read as a group they evoke a beautiful, complex vision for what our culture can be.

+### Step 5

+For each theme, define an instruction that logically follows its axioms.
+These instructions are our principles: Create Value, Foster Growth, and Honour Time.

 ## A test suite for our culture

 Each of the Technology Principles has a set of supporting principles. _Create Value_, _Foster Growth_, and _Honour Time_ are instructions, and their supporting principles are assertions.
 These assertions answer the question: "what needs to be true for a conversation to be consistent with this principle?"
 In practice, we've found that each assertion maps nicely to a Bench principle (though this isn't a hard requirement).
 This has a really interesting side effect: each assertion effectively becomes a unit test for a conversation.